42BV/beanmapper-spring-boot-starter/README.md

 public BeanMapperBuilderCustomizer beanMapperCustomizer() {
     return builder -> {
         // After the autoconfiguration is done with the BeanMapperBuilder,
-        // control over this builder is passed over to this callback just before build()
+        // control over this builder is passed to this callback just before build()
         // is called to create the BeanMapper.
     };
 }